Lovelace-Learning-Labs/ads-learn-lms/01-linear-data-structures/03-algorithmic-analysis.md

 ##### !question

-Which of the following complexity orders grow **at the same rate** as the input
+Which of the following complexity orders grow **at the same rate** as the input?

 ##### !end-question